-6.10.1 Supplementary Guidance on Open Space is currently being prepared which will set out the requirements for provision of open space under the terms of LDP policy CF3 (Open Space).
-The advice described here will take accord of the proposed approach to open space and is informed by data and objectives from the Open Space Audit and Open Space Strategy.
-At the time of writing, the Open Space Strategy is still subject to public consultation which is due to conclude in June 2014.
+6.10.1 Supplementary Guidance on Open Space and New Development sets out the requirements for provision of open space under the terms of LDP2 policy CF3: Open

+Space.
+The advice takes account of and is informed by data and objectives from the Open Space Audit and Open Space Strategy.

-6.10.2 Open space makes an important contribution to the quality of residential areas.
+- 6.10.2 Open space makes an important contribution to the quality of residential areas.
 The aim is to provide all residents with access to a network of linked, high quality and safe, formal and informal, active and passive open spaces within the development which will be valued by the community.
-The open spaces will enhance the sense of place, distinctiveness and amenity, encourage physical activity, contribute to nature conservation, biodiversity and recreation as well as aiding navigation and orientation.

-6.10.3 The open space, green network and landscaping strategy has been approached from a development wide perspective and looks at all phases together.

-6.10.4 The draft Open Space Strategy sets out an ideal quantity standard for open space in a settlement and an accessibility standard for open space which sets out the distance from a reasonably sized functional piece of open space that every household is expected to be within walking distance of.
-As the details of these standards may be subject to change following the outcome of the public consultation, it is not possible to include them here.
-However, general principles from the standards can still be used as an indication of the open space situation in Annan and in this specific area.
-For example, it would be reasonable to expect that every household should be within a five minute walk of publicly usable open space of at least 0.2 hectares.
-Once the Strategy and related standards have been agreed, a more detailed analysis of the open space requirements in the area can be undertaken.

-6.10.5 According to the Open Space Audit, for the size of the population, Annan overall has been identified as having a deficit of publicly usable open space.
-However, the settlement as a whole does currently have a good provision of parks and gardens with one of the largest parks in the region at Everholm Park and also a large number of play areas.

-6.10.6 In the specific Windermere Road area, there is a limited amount of publicly usable open space (much of the other open space in this area comprises of school playing fields which is unlikely to be available to the general public).
+The open spaces will enhance the sense of place, distinctiveness and amenity, encourage physical activity, contribute to nature conservation, biodiversity and recreation as well as aiding navigation and orientation. - 6.10.3 The open space, green network and landscaping strategy has been approached from a development wide perspective and looks at all phases together. - 6.10.4 The Open Space Strategy sets out an ideal quantity standard for open space in a settlement and an accessibility standard for open space which sets out the distance from a reasonably sized functional piece of open space that every household is expected to be within walking distance of.
+Every household should be within a five minute walk of publicly usable open space of at least 0.2 hectares. - 6.10.5 According to the Open Space Audit, for the size of the population, Annan overall has been identified as having a deficit of publicly usable open space.
+However, the settlement as a whole does currently have a good provision of parks and gardens with one of the largest parks in the region at Everholm Park and also a large number of play areas. - 6.10.6 In the specific Windermere Road area, there is a limited amount of publicly usable open space (much of the other open space in this area comprises of school playing fields which is unlikely to be available to the general public).
 Access to the proposed green corridor walking route which is formed by the former Chapelcross pipeline should be considered as part of the development.

-6.10.7 In relation to overall accessibility, the western part of the overall site does have access to the small areas of existing open space but the eastern area (in particular part of phase 3 and all of phases 5 and 7) would not currently meet the accessibility target.
+A children's play area has been created in the Turnberry Crescent development (ANN.H3). - 6.10.7 In relation to overall accessibility, the western part of the overall site does have access to the small areas of existing open space but the eastern area (in particular part of phase 3 and all of phases 5 and 7) would not currently meet the accessibility target.
 Figure 6 below shows the accessibility buffers (shown in green) from publicly usable space of 0.2 hectares and above in this part of Annan.
 Due to the deficit of overall space, the lack of accessibility to existing space and the large scale of the site, there will need to be ample on-site provision of open space.